Ada Galsworthy: Personal life

 The divorce was finalised on 22 September 1905 and they married the following day at St George's, Hanover Square.
 Following their wedding, Ada's mother refused to see her for years and her solicitor, who had managed her affairs for 25 years, resigned his position.
 She and John moved into a house on Addison Road, Kensington, where they lived until 1913.
 In the first few years of their marriage, they rarely travelled outside England.

 In 1910 the couple encouraged 19-year old dancer, Margaret Morris to establish her own dance school.
 The following year, John had a one-year affair with her, but ended it out of loyalty to his wife.

 After the early years of their marriage, they slept in separate rooms.
 Ada and John's marriage developed into "almost a mother-son relationship: an ailing mother cared for and protected by an utterly devoted son, a situation which their childlessness bolstered."

 They had a spaniel called Chris to whom they were extremely devoted.
 When Chris died in the winter of 1911, Ada was "prostrate" with grief.
 A year later, such was the strength of their feelings about their loss, they moved away from Addison Road where memories of Chris were unavoidable, to Adelphi Terrace.
 This change also coincided with the start of regular overseas travels, mostly by train or car, as Ada was a "disastrously bad sailor".

 In 1918 they moved to Grove Lodge, Hampstead.

 In 1924, John's sister, Lilian, died.
-Her only child, the artist Rudolf Sauter, and his wife Viola moved in with them at Grove Lodge.
+Her only child, the artist Rudolf Helmut Sauter, and his wife Viola moved in with them at Grove Lodge.
 In 1926 they bought Bury House in Sussex as their country home, serving as a permanent home for the younger couple, and a weekend retreat for Ada and John.
 The young couple began to accompany them on their regular winter journeys abroad.

 When John died in 1933, Ada ceased to appear in public.
 For a short time she was "almost unbalanced" and tried to have his favourite horse killed.

 She was encouraged to leave London during World War II, and moved to Torquay.
-When she discovered that Muriel Elliot, a fellow piano student she had met whilst travelling through Europe with her mother, was homeless following a London bombing raid, Galsworthy offered her a home.
+When she discovered that Muriel Elliot, a fellow piano student she had met while travelling through Europe with her mother, was homeless following a London bombing raid, Galsworthy offered her a home.
 They lived together until Elliott died 10 years later.

 Galsworthy died at home in Newton Abbot, Devon aged 92 on 29 May 1956.
 Her funeral was sparsely attended, with fewer than a dozen mourners.
 Her ashes were scattered on Bury Hill.

 Health

 Galsworthy's health was not robust throughout her adult life.
 She regularly suffered from bronchitis, asthma, rheumatism and head colds, which she and John often elevated to the level of "the 'Flu", incapacitating her for weeks.
 Once she and John were married, some noted that she had "turned into a shrewish hypochondriac".
 John acted as her devoted nurse.
 She was described as "clinically depressed", "ill" with "psychosomatic illnesses".
 By the end of her life she was nearly blind.